Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- Denver has covered the spread twice at home, and is 2-3 overall there, this season.
+- Denver has two wins against the spread, and is 2-3 overall, at home this year.

-- This season, in five home games, Denver has hit the over once.
+- This season, in five home games, Denver has gone over the total once.

 Powered by Data Skrive.